-First up in the pile was Dator magazin, a swedish magazine that started in the small with a newspaper look a like format and eventually went towards being a standard magazine over the years.
-4 major changes in looks was made over the years, this is the second change that is pictured above.
+First up in the pile was Dator Magazin, a Swedish magazine that started in the small with a newspaper look a like format and eventually went towards being a standard magazine over the years.
+4 major changes in looks were made over the years, this is the second change that is pictured above.

-In total there was 10 magazines from DATOR MAGAZIN, 1 from the first generation, 5 from the second generation, 1 from the third and 2 from the final look of the magazine.
+In total there were 10 magazines from DATOR MAGAZIN, 1 from the first generation, 5 from the second generation, 1 from the third and 2 from the final look of the magazine.

 Gotta like how they snuck in some Amiga stuff at every chance they got, loved to read their Rocket Ranger review and for odd some reason this is not the first time you see a Cinemaware title in this article.

 Soldier Of Light was another cool game in my opinion, i do agree that both the C64 and Amiga ports could have been better but i still enjoyed both of em…. mostly thanks to the music i guess?

 IC RUN, a Danish C64 and Amiga magazine, there were 4 issues in the lot that i got, 1 missing the front page and i feel that some pages are gone here too, i have not read up on the magazine details yet but it looks like it was the magazine originally called RUN which eventually turned into IC RUN.
 Oh and to make things even more interesting, it came in several languages too.